The College of Music of Cincinnati was founded in 1878 by George Ward Nichols and funded with a lead donation from Reuben Springer.

-Damage was extensive.
-The fire destroyed the Odeon, the College's theater and concert hall built in 1884, and the Lyceum, an annex to the Odeon for recitals and lectures, built in 1889.
+It really was more of a conflagration.
+Damage was extensive, destroying the Odeon, the College's theater and concert hall built in 1884, and the Lyceum, an annex to the Odeon for recitals and lectures, built in 1889.

 25 studios in the College were also in ruins.
 Each of those studios housed a piano.
 In addition, three organs, a harp, and several cellos were damaged.

 The entire music library of Professor Van der Stucken was lost in the fire.

 The College of Music was immediately adjacent to Music Hall.

 As the blaze had a good start before it was discovered, "great sheets of solid flame" threatened Horticulture Hall, the south wing of Music Hall.
 Some 300 panes in the glass roof shattered.
 Water damaged a few booths set up for the Fall Festival.

 Despite the loss, the College of Music opened on September 8, using one floor of the dormitory as classrooms.
 The Ohio Mechanics' Institute graciously offered their theater for concerts and recitals that had been planned for the Odeon.